Docket Entries Since Last Update

 Since the Court has decided otherwise, however, I feel warranted in making a summary statement of my views on the merits of the case.
 I agree with the Court that the [***491] decision below cannot stand.
 But I would rest reversal on the ground that the relevant provision of the Alabama statute--"to do any electioneering or to solicit any votes [on election day] . . . in support of or in opposition to any proposition that is being voted on on the day on which the election affecting such candidates or propositions is being held"--did not give the appellant, particularly in the context of the rest of the statute (ante, p.
 216, n.
 2) and in the absence of any relevant authoritative state judicial decision, fair warning that the publication of an editorial of this kind was reached by the foregoing provisions of the Alabama Corrupt Practices Act.
 See Winters v.
 New York, 333 U. S. 507.
 I deem a broader holding unnecessary.

-employees with a promise of pay raises which would cost the taxpayers nearly a million
+with a promise of pay raises which would cost the taxpayers nearly a million dollars

-dollars a year was cause enough to destroy any confidence the public might have had
+a year was cause enough to destroy any confidence the public might have had left in

-City Hall and 'win or lose' today he says he will instruct all city employees under
+Hall and 'win or lose' today he says he will instruct all city employees under him

 nor to discuss it with reporters either from the Post-Herald or the News.

-on the eve of the election what can we expect in the future if the City Commission
+the eve of the election what can we expect in the future if the City Commission should

 "Let's take no chances.